-Effective with the pay period that includes April 1, 2019, the monthly premium for all full-time employees hired before the first of the month following the ratification of the Agreement who participate in the City's insurance program shall be an amount equal to fifteen percent (15%) of the funding rate established by the actuary for the City.
+Effective with the pay period that includes April 1, 2019, the The monthly premium for all full-time employees hired before January 1, 2018 the first of the month following the ratification of the Agreement who participate in the City's insurance program shall be an amount equal to fifteen percent (15%) of the funding rate established by the actuary for the City.

-The monthly premium for all full-time employees hired after the first of the month following ratification of the Agreement who participate in the City's insurance program shall be an amount equal to twenty percent (20%) of the negotiated insurance base or the funding rate established by the actuary for the City, whichever is applicable.
+The monthly premium for all full-time employees hired on or after January 1, 2018 the first of the month following ratification of the Agreement who participate in the City's insurance program shall be an amount equal to twenty percent (20%) of the negotiated insurance base or the funding rate established by the actuary for the City, whichever is applicable.